Skip to main content

 Migrating from an On-Premises Blob Store to a Cloud Blob Store Using Vendor-Provided Tools

-For greatest efficiency, we recommend using your cloud vendor's tools to migrate to a cloud blob store.
+For the greatest efficiency, we recommend using your cloud vendor's tools to migrate to a cloud blob store.
 Before proceeding with any migration, you should back up your blob store.

 Note